Chelsea DeBoer Shocked Over ‘RHOBH’ Drama: ‘Teen Mom’ Star Hooked On Bravo?

 A post shared by Chelsea DeBoer (@chelseahouska) on

 There was no basis or no evidence to her argument, and it came completely out of nowhere.
 And Chelsea was completely shocked.
 But she could also be shocked over how Eileen Davidson’s innocent comment to Erika completely changed the mood at the dinner.
-Eileen simply said that Erika was overreacting because it wasn’t like Dorit had

 “Jeeeeeeeeeezzzz #RHOBH,” Chelsea DeBoer simply tweeted on Tuesday night, revealing that she was in complete shock about what was happening during the episode, to which one fan wrote, “Was that not ridiculous!
 I felt so bad for Eileen bc she clearly didn’t mean that comment like that!”